Daring to keep it simple can also produce great results…

 And especially because this bread is made with ‘white flour’ only, it is important to get the best quality, organic, stone ground flour you can get your hands on.
 When you do, we truly believe you will be rewarded with amazing taste and depth of flavor, better crumb structure and the crustiest of crusts.

-Enjoy the recipe and let us know what you think!
+Enjoy the recipe and let us know what you think.
+Also check out our handy sourdough tips to get the most out of your sourdough baking!

 Before you start